 Blend cream and food coloring with the lukewarm gelatin mixture.
 Pour into container, filling straws.

 Chill until gelatin is firm, at least 8 hours, or cover and chill up to 2 days.

 Pull straws from container (if using a carton, tear carton away from straws).
-Pull straws apart; run hot tap water for about 2 seconds over 3 to 4 straws at a time.
-Remove tape.
+Pull straws apart; run hot tap water on the sides of the straws for about 2 seconds over 3 to 4 straws at a time (ensuring to keep water away from the inside).
+Remove saran wrap and tape.
 Starting at the empty ends, push worms from straws by gently pushing them out of the straw.
 Lay worms on parchment paper-lined baking sheets.

 Cover and chill until ready to use, at least 1 hour, but up to 2 days.
 Worms will hold at room temperature up to 2 hours.

 Draw black circles on white mints with edible black markers.
 Draw red lines for bloodshot eyes, if desired.
 Or use jumbo candy eyes

 Add green mints and small candy eyes and eye mints to the top of the trifle.

 Add a little oreo cookie crumbs under the worms and sprinkle a little on top, if desired.
 Serve.

 *Note: Worm recipe slightly altered from : Genius Kitchen Halloween worms